-Performance in Quarter 1
+• Performance in Quarter 3

-8. Housing Revenue Account (HRA) is responsible for the provision of council housing to over 20,000 households with the most significant areas of expenditure being on repairs and maintenance and the servicing of debt incurred to fund capital investment in the housing stock.
+9. Housing Revenue Account (HRA) is responsible for the provision of council housing to over 20,000 households with the most significant areas of expenditure being on repairs and maintenance and the servicing of debt incurred to fund capital investment in the housing stock.
 This is a ring-fenced account such that its costs must be met by rental income which at this stage in the year exceeds expenditure incurred.
-Rental income remains a regular source of funding.
-The HRA is ahead of budget at Quarter 2 because the capital financing charges have yet to be charged through the account and low spend on Repairs and Maintenance, which is billed in arrears.
+Rental income remains the regular source of funding.
+The HRA is ahead of budget at Quarter 3 because the capital financing charges have yet to be charged through the account.
 The loss of income arising from voids continue to be a pressure, depriving the account of income, improvement plans are in place to address the availability of void properties.
 The rented housing market in Aberdeen remains competitive, offering more choice to prospective tenants.
 Tenant arrears remain a concern too, with the aged debt analysis showing that tenants are taking longer to pay their debts.